osnmoh007/rdpmaker/README.md

 3. **Run the script with or without options:**

-   You can either use flags to specify the options directly or let the script prompt you for them when it runs.
+   You can either use flags to specify the options directly or let the script prompt you interactively.

    **Using Flags:**